arthurabello/nes_ta_stuff/Analytic_Geometry/PSet_3.typ

 == a)

-A matriz do sistema é (nao-aumentada):
+A matriz do sistema é (não-aumentada):
 $
   mat(
     1, -1, 2;